Selective decay in fluids with advected quantities: MHD and Hall MHD: Introduction

 \subsection{Aim of the paper}

-The aim of the present paper is to introduce a dissipative modification of the Lie--Poisson flow whose dynamics will tend toward conditions verified by energy-Casimir equilibria of the ideal unmodified equations, starting from any initial state on $P$.
-In particular, the present paper investigates the effects of a particular approach to imposing selective decay of a particular Casimir while preserving the energy, and vice versa, imposing selective decay of energy while preserving the chosen Casimir.
+The aim of the present paper is to introduce a dissipative modification of the Lie--Poisson flow whose dynamics will tend toward conditions { that include} the energy-Casimir equilibria of the ideal unmodified equations, starting from any initial state on $P$.
+In particular, the present paper investigates the effects of imposing selective decay of a { certain} Casimir while preserving the energy, and vice versa, imposing selective decay of energy while preserving the chosen Casimir.
 This is accomplished by using the Lie--Poisson structure of the ideal theory, and interpreting the resulting modifications of the equations as nonlinear pathways for selective dissipation that parameterize the observed effects of the interactions among disparate scales of motion.
 This type of modification is computable at a single time scale, so it may be useful in situations where it would be computationally prohibitive to rely on the slower, indirect effects of viscosity and other types of diffusivity which typically affect both the energy and the Casimir.
-In particular, the present paper takes the Casimir dissipation approach of \cite{FGBHo2012} further by applying it in several fluid models, in both 2D and 3D flows, including compressible fluids, magnetohydrodynamics (MHD) and Hall MHD.
+In particular, the present paper takes the Casimir dissipation approach of \cite{FGBHo2012} further, by applying it { to 2D and 3D compressible and incompressible magnetohydrodynamics (MHD).}